 Located much further north, on the west coast, Oulu is another popular destination for visitors to Finland, with an attractive city center spread across several islands and connected by pedestrian bridges and well-used cycle paths.
 It’s the fifth most populous Finnish city, and is known for its lively and diverse music scene, with annual events including the Oulu Music Video Festival and the Air Guitar World Championships (no, really).
 Oulu is also well known as a leading center for technology, with talented professionals from around the world coming to work in the region’s research centers and science parks.

 Those considering studying in Oulu for more than a few months should be prepared for a pretty severe winter; the city’s subarctic climate means an average annual temperature of just 2°C (36°F).
-The University of Oulu is Finland’s sixth-highest entry in the international rankings.
+The University of Oulu is Finland’s fourth-highest entry in the international rankings.

 Tampere